boltdesignsystem/bolt/docs-site/src/pages/docs/45-development/70-testing-standards/20-manual-testing-standards.md

 title: Manual testing standards
 ---

-## Main Benefits
+## Main benefits

 - Test repeatability
-- Simple instructions that all testers can proceed
+- Intuitive instructions that all testers can follow
 - The same language and wording used
 - Separate scenarios for tests

-## Best practises
+## Best practices

-- create `TESTING.md` file in root of the component to add manual testing steps
+- Create `TESTING.md` file in the component's rootfolder to add manual testing steps
-- use Gherkin format for creating steps in scenarios
+- Use Gherkin format for creating steps in scenarios
-- always linking to https://boltdesignsuystem.com for reference in functionally and visually tests
+- Always link to https://boltdesignsystem.com for reference in functional and visual tests

-## When create manual testing instructions
+## When to create manual testing instructions

-- when tests need additional manual testing
+- When a component needs additional manual testing
-- when we can't test some functionality using automatic testing
+- When we can't test some functionality using automatic testing

 ### Example of manual testing instructions